 Environmental law paralegals assist environmental lawyers in researching relevant laws, investigating facts and writing reports on cases that deal with environmental regulations.
 For example, environmental law paralegals might work with lawyers to investigate corporations suspected of improperly disposing of harmful chemicals and materials.
 Additionally, environmental law paralegals review and organize legal documents in a case.
 Environmental law paralegals who work for corporations, may draft applications for regulatory permits, such as a National Pollutant Discharge Elimination System (NPDES) permit.

 Paralegals can complete legal tasks without much supervision, which can make hiring a team of paralegals more cost-effective than hiring full-time lawyers.
-The U.S. Bureau of Labor Statistics (BLS) predicted that between the years 2014 and 2024 job openings for paralegals and legal assistants will increase by 8%.
+The U.S. Bureau of Labor Statistics (BLS) predicted that between the years 2019 and 2029 job openings for paralegals and legal assistants will increase much faster than the average.

-In May 2015, the BLS reported that paralegals and legal assistants in all fields earned an average annual salary of $52,390.
+In May 2020, the BLS reported that paralegals and legal assistants in all fields earned a mean annual salary of $56,610.
 Environmental paralegals can work in a variety of non-profit organizations, government agencies, law firms and industries, such as the oil and gas extraction industry and the coal and petroleum products manufacturing industry.

 Education Information for Environmental Law Paralegals